Psoriasis and seborrheic dermatitis

 Psoriasis can also be treated with light therapy.
 Systemic treatment may be beneficial for stubborn psoriasis.
 This may involve injectable medications.
 It may take a combination of treatments to get psoriasis under control.

 Your doctor will likely be able to tell whether it’s psoriasis, seborrheic dermatitis, or something else, just by examining your skin.
-It might take looking at a skin sample under a microscope to confirm.
+It might take looking at a skin sample under a microscope to confirm a diagnosis.
 In rare cases, a biopsy is needed.

-Psoriasis is a chronic condition, which means you have it for life.
-With a proper diagnosis, you can learn to monitor and manage it.
+Psoriasis is a chronic, lifelong condition.
+But with a proper diagnosis, you can monitor and effectively manage it.